 Digital marketing is a catchall term that can mean different things to different people.
 Some use it too narrowly to increase search engine presence or social media marketing, while others define it more broadly to include not only digital outreach but digital properties like websites.
 There’s really no right or wrong definition but rather different perspectives.
 One thing that is clear is digital marketing is fraught with misconceptions that many marketers fall victim to.
 Some are myths that have never been true, while others were once true but no longer are.
 The pace of change in the industry creates new truths and misconceptions at breakneck speed, so it can be challenging to keep up.

 Below are some of the more common myths surrounding digital marketing with the corresponding reality:

 Digital marketing is best suited for brands that market to consumers.

 It’s simply not true.
-Digital marketing is a great way to reach consumers, but it’s equally effective for business-to-business audiences.
+A good digital marketing agency is a great way to reach consumers, but it’s equally effective for business-to-business audiences.
 One reason that this myth continues may be because business-to-business purchases often have longer sales cycles that don’t culminate in online purchases.
 That continues to be true, but the majority of business-to-business customers do most of their research and evaluation online before engaging with a company.
 It’s critical for marketers to be present during that search for products/services and their evaluation.